 Meiji-jingu shrine is a testament to the recognition of Japanese Emperor Meiji (1852-1912) and his wife, Empress Shôken (1849-1914).

-Less crowded than the Senso-ji, Meiji Shrine remains a place of worship still active.
+Less crowded than Senso-ji, Meiji Shrine remains an active place of worship.

 Tribute to Meiji